On the tractability of optimization problems on H-graphs: Introduction

 \section{Introduction}

 The notion of $H$-graph was introduced in the work of B\'\i r\'o, Hujter, and Tuza \cite{BIRO1992267} on precoloring extensions of graphs. $H$-graphs nicely generalize several popular and widely studied classes of graphs.
-For example, the classical definition of an interval graph is as a graph which is an intersection graph of intervals of a line.
+For example, the classical definition of an interval graph is as a graph which is an intersection graph\footnote{The intersection graph of a family $\mathcal{S}$ of sets has vertex set $\mathcal{S}$ and edge set $\{SS',\ S\cap S' \neq \emptyset\}$.} of intervals of a line.
 Equivalently, a graph is interval if it is an intersection graph of some subpaths of a path.
 Or, equivalently, if it is an intersection graph of some subgraphs of some subdivision (which is a graph obtained by placing vertices of degree $2$ on the edges) of $P_2$, the graph with two adjacent vertices.
 Similarly, every chordal graph is an intersection graph of subtrees of some tree.
 More generally, for a fixed graph $H$, a graph $G$ is an $H$-graph if it is an intersection graph of some connected subgraphs of some subdivision of $H$.
-Thus for example, an interval graph is a $P_2$-graph, a circular-arc graph is a $C_2$-graph, where $C_2$ is a double-edge with two endpoints, a split graph is a $K_{1,d}$-graph for some $d\geq 0$, where $K_{1,d}$ is a star with $d$ leaves, etc..
+Thus for example, an interval graph is a $P_2$-graph, a circular-arc graph is a $C_2$-graph, where $C_2$ is a double-edge with two endpoints, a split graph is a $K_{1,d}$-graph for some $d\geq 0$, where $K_{1,d}$ is a star with $d$ leaves, etc.

 The main motivation behind the study of $H$-graphs is the following.
 It is well-known that on interval, chordal, circular-arc, and other graphs with ``simple'' intersection models many NP-hard optimization problems are solvable in polynomial time, see e.g.\ the book of Golumbic \cite{Golumbic04} for an overview.
 It is a natural question whether at least some of these algorithmic results can be extended to more general classes of intersection graphs.
 Chaplick et al. \cite{ChaplickTVZ16} and Chaplick and Zeman \cite{ChaplickZ17} initiated the systematic study of algorithmic properties of $H$-graphs.
 They showed that a number of fundamental optimization problems like \textsc{Maximum Independent Set} and \textsc{Minimum Dominating Set} are solvable in polynomial time on $H$-graphs for any fixed $H$.
 Most of the algorithms developed on $H$-graphs in \cite{ChaplickTVZ16,ChaplickZ17} run in time $n^{f(H)}$, where $n$ is the number of vertices in the input graph and $f$ is some function.
 In other words, being parameterized by $H$ most of the problems are known to be in the class XP.